vikingeducation/prep_basics/test-yourself-answers.md

 #### What are the top 3 characteristics of great web developers?

-Curiosity/creativity - The passion for creating/building and the hunger for learning new technologies Ability to think quickly and problem solve - Figuring out a soluition to a problem construct on your feet and easily is a hallmark of a great developer
+Curiosity/creativity - The passion for creating/building and the hunger for learning new technologies Ability to think quickly and problem solve - Figuring out a solution to a problem construct on your feet and easily is a hallmark of a great developer
-Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success *Contributed by [Dondi Fusco](https://github.com/dondi2112)*
+Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success On top of what everyone else has said, great communication is also a key to lasting long as a web developer.
+Nobody wants to work with a jerk.
+*Contributed by [Dondi Fusco](https://github.com/dondi2112)*